Firetechs Logo

 The reader might also recall that in my July 30th, 2010 response to Martin Sennott (Solicitor for Active Fire and Safety), I had asked three questions:

-Anyone reading this story (or any of the others to which links have been provided below) that can answer NO to any one of the above questions should consider what it really means to hold the designation of "Registered Fire Protection Technician", or "Professional Engineer".
+Anyone reading this story (or any of the others to which links have been provided below) that can answer NO to any one of the above questions should consider what it really means to hold the designation of Registered Fire Protection Technician, or Professional Engineer.
 Both these professions are governed by a Code of Ethics and Conduct that enshrines "Public Safety" in simple, uncompromising language; language which Mr. Sangha quite obviously doesn't understand because I've recently filed a complaint with ASTTBC for his breaching the same articles (1, 2, 4, and 7) of their Code of Ethics in two Fire Alarm Verifications he recently performed in Surrey.

-Active Fire had also been involved in three bogus Verifications at a large condominium complex in Vancouver as far back as 2002 and owing to their uniqe position as the annual service provider, Active was able to successfully "bury" the fact that these crucial inspections were performed while the three (3) systems displayed a "Ground Fault"!
+Active Fire had also been involved in three bogus Verifications at a large condominium complex in Vancouver as far back as 2002 and owing to their unique position as the annual service provider, Active was able to successfully bury the fact that these crucial inspections were performed while the three (3) systems displayed a Ground Fault!
 Furthermore the reports themselves were never submitted or formally accepted by the City of Vancouver's Electrical Inspection Branch!
 Following an investigation by ASTTBC, the Active Fire technician that tagged off on the last annual inspection was the only one to be officially sanctioned by the Practice Review Board.
 The real crime in all this is that the Strata paid for but has never received valid Verification documentation from this service agency.

 By now, you might be asking: What sanction did Harjit Sangha, the President of Active Fire, receive?
 He got a letter from ASTTBC which expressed their disappointment and suggested he pay more attention to what his employees were doing, but because his name wasn't on any official correspondence (or other documentation relating to this project), no further action against him could be taken.
-(The independent Verifier, Contec Fire & Safety's Costa Vlachias* also received a "letter of concern" from ASTTBC, but because the Verification Discipline was not something they oversaw at the time, no sanctions could be levied.)
+(The independent Verifier, Contec Fire & Safety's Costa Vlachias* also received a letter of concern from ASTTBC, but because the Verification Discipline was not something they oversaw at the time, no sanctions could be levied.)

-While Active Fire's website continues to espouse "Life Safety is our number one priority", the actions of several individual technicians in their employ (as well as that of the owner) continues to demonstrate the exact opposite.
+While Active Fire's website espouses “Life Safety is our number one priority”, the actions of several individual technicians in their employ (as well as that of the owner) continues to demonstrate the exact opposite.
 Until it can be positively ascertained that ASTTBC's Practice Guidelines (and the various inspection standards applicable) are being followed TO THE LETTER, this is the LAST fire equipment service provider I would call to change something as simple as an exit light bulb (and for Mr. Sennott's benefit, this IS a personal opinion of the writer that happens to be shared by many like-minded professionals).
-"If you are looking for a responsible fire protection contractor", DON'T CALL Active Fire and Safety!

 ASTTBC must find the means to audit the reports and the inhouse training of the technicians in Mr. Sangha's employ.
 Furthermore, Active Fire's ability to perform Verifications must be suspended until the technicians listed are able to demonstrate the competence required by the Standards and the integrity to fulfill their professional obligations to the community.